 *Investments can go down as well as up.
 Your capital is at risk.

 We’ve got even better news for you - there’s more free money to be had when you invest in a pension and this time it’s from the government in the form of 25% tax relief.

 For example, for every £100 you invest in a pension, the government gives you £25 in the form of tax relief.
 That means if you put £1000 in your pension, the government adds £250.
 We think that’s worth repeating: the government will give you £250 for every £1000 you put in your pension.

 There’s no paperwork required for you to get that money from the state.
 Your pension company takes care of it for most people; for company directors it can be a bit more complicated (more on that here).

 Once upon a time the only people who understood how to invest in shares were City traders and people who read the Financial Times.
 The internet and smartphones changed all that.
 It’s a lot easier for anyone to take a punt on the stock market now.

-One way to do it is through a General Investment Account (GIA - now there’s a product genre whose name makes it hard to get excited about).
-Stick with us!
+One way to do it is through a General Investment Account.
+The GIA may well be a product genre whose name makes it hard to get excited about but stick with us!

 The stock market goes up and down in the short term, but in the long term, there has historically been an upward trend.
 How you invest in it through a GIA depends on your risk appetite and your acumen.
 If you’d invested in Apple back in the 1970s for example, you’d be feeling pretty good about it right now.